|Elliott Sound Products||Project 3A|

 |WARNING: Mains wiring must be done using mains rated cable, which should be separated from all DC and signal wiring.
 All mains connections must be protected using heatshrink tubing to prevent accidental contact.
 Mains wiring must be performed by qualified persons - Do not attempt the power supply unless suitably qualified.
 Faulty or incorrect mains wiring may result in death or serious injury.|

 A simple supply using a 25-0-25 transformer will give a peak power of about 75W into 8 ohms, or 60W or so continuous.
 This is influenced by a great many things, such as the regulation of the transformer, amount of capacitance, etc. For a pair of amps, a 300VA transformer will be enough.
-Feel free to increase the capacitance, but anything above 10,000uF brings the law of diminishing returns down upon you.
+The 4,700uF caps shown should be considered the minimum, and in general I suggest that you use two in parallel for each supply (providing 9,400uF).
+Feel free to increase the capacitance, but anything above 15,000uF or so brings the law of diminishing returns down upon you.
 The performance gain is simply not worth the extra investment.

 Figure 2 - Recommended Power Supply

 For the standard power supply as noted above I suggest a 300VA transformer.
 In 230/240V countries, use a 3A fuse or the value suggested by the transformer manufacturer.
 For 115V countries, the fuse should either be 6A or as advised by the manufacturer, and in all cases a slow blow fuse is required because of the inrush current of the transformer and capacitors.
-C3 is an X3 (or X2) mains rated capacitor.
+The fuse rating may need to be increased slightly if you use more than the suggested capacitance, C3 is an X3 (or X2) mains rated capacitor.
 When placed in parallel with the transformer secondary it reduces RF interference (conducted emissions) by a useful amount.
 It's not essential, but is recommended.

 The supply voltage can be expected to be higher than that quoted at no load, and lower at full load.
 This is entirely normal, and is due to the regulation of the transformer.
 In most cases, it will not be possible to obtain the rated power if the transformer is not adequately rated.